 7pm: G&T o’clock

-For pre-dinner drinks there are a few bar options, from the outdoor Sunset Bar at the back of the ship to an English pub (quite a surreal feeling seeing people drinking pints and watching the England match somewhere mid-Atlantic!).
-My favourite bar on board was the Crow’s Nest, high up and right at the front of the ship for a Captain’s eye view.
-It’s home to The Great British Gin Menu with 20 different gins from around the country – my top choice was Poetic Licence’s Northern Dry Gin from Sunderland.
+For pre-dinner drinks there are a few bar options, from the outdoor Sunset Bar at the back of the ship to an English pub (it was surreal seeing people drinking pints and watching the England match in the mid-Atlantic!).
+My favourite bar was the Crow’s Nest, high up at the front of the ship for a Captain’s eye view.
+It’s home to The Great British Gin Menu with 20 different gins from around the country – my top choice was Sunderland’s Poetic Licence’s Northern Dry Gin.

 8.30pm: Dinner time